korewireless/Microvisor-Demo-Native-Freertos/README.md

 ![The Nucleo board and attached MCP9808](./images/mv-mcp9808.png)

-The code uses an MCP9808 temperature sensor to provide a thermal readout every 15 seconds.
-If the ambient temperature rises above 28°C (set in `main.h`), the MCP9808’s ALERT pin asserts, triggering an interrupt on the Microvisor Nucleo Development Board’s PF3 pin.
-FreeRTOS’ task notification mechanism is used to signal a specific task from the Interrupt Service Routine to light the USER LED.
-FreeRTOS’ timer mechanism is used to periodically check for the end of the alert condition.
+Do demostrate native FreeRTOS operation, the code uses an MCP9808 temperature sensor breakout to provide a thermal readout every 15 seconds.
+If the ambient temperature rises above 30°C (set in `main.h`), the MCP9808’s ALERT pin asserts, triggering an interrupt on the Microvisor Nucleo Development Board’s PB11 pin.
+FreeRTOS’ task notification mechanism is used to signal a specific task from the Interrupt Service Routine (ISR) to light the USER LED (it blinks periodically otherwise).

+FreeRTOS’ timer mechanism is used periodically to check for the end of the alert condition: if the temperature has fallen below 30°C, the alert is over, otherwise a new timer is set to check again in 20 seconds' time.

 Most of the project files can be found in the [Demo/](Demo/) directory.
 The [ST_Code/](ST_Code/) directory contains required components that are not part of the Microvisor STM32U5 HAL, which this code accesses as a submodule.
 FreeRTOS is also incorporated as a submodule.
-The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [Config/](Config/) directory.
+The `FreeRTOSConfig.h` configuration file is located in the [Config/](Config/) directory.

 ## Build with Docker (macOS)